 What are the favorite table service restaurants of Touring Plans readers?

 According to TouringPlans reader surveys, the top ten WDW table service restaurants are: Topolino’s Terrace (Riviera resort), Boma (Animal Kingdom Lodge), Chef Art Smith’s Homecomin’ (Disney Springs), The Boathouse (Disney Springs), Jiko (Animal Kingdom Lodge), Hoop-Dee-Doo Musical Revue (Fort Wilderness), Garden Grill (Epcot), Sanaa (Animal Kingdom Lodge), Wine Bar George (Disney Springs), and California Grill (Contemporary resort).
-(Note: Some of these are not operating during the pandemic.)

 What can you tell me about other kinds of dining at Walt Disney World?